lextm/lextm.github.io/_posts/2020-6-1-migrating-files-uwp-to-uno-part-i.md

 ### Migrating the Code

-I copied the files from original Files folder to Files_Uno | Files_Uno.Shared and Files_Uno | Files_Uno.UWP.
+I copied the files from original Files folder to `Files_Uno | Files_Uno.Shared` and `Files_Uno | Files_Uno.UWP`.
 Then compile and run the UWP project to confirm that everything continues to work.

 > Note that a lot of details are not listed here, as they are not quite important for macOS.